 Bulgaria is also suffering from water shortages,

 but has made little use of its wastewater.

-Wastewater should theoretically stages until it
+Wastewater should theoretically be processed in three stages until it

 is free of nutrients that could interrupt the water cycle.